ykwilpodcast/ykwilpodcast.github.io/_posts/2016-11-01-episode-6-the-iliad.markdown

 <script src="https://www.buzzsprout.com/58982/436757-episode-6-the-iliad.js?player=small" type="text/javascript" charset="utf-8"></script>

+This episode marks the first appearance of Sophie's new feature Fashion Watch!

 This month's questions are:
-This episode marks the first appearance of Sophie's new feature Fashion Watch.
-Is Brad Pitt's kaftan in Troy iconic or is it iconic?
-What music would best fit as the soundtrack of a spoken-word version of The Iliad?
-Does Mark share too much information about his sexual awakening?
+1. Is Brad Pitt's kaftan in Troy iconic or is it *iconic*?
+2. What music would best fit as the soundtrack of a spoken-word version of The Iliad?
+3. Does Mark share too much information about his sexual awakening?

 Find out all of these answers and more in this month's episode!

 You can find us at [@ykwilpodcast](https://twitter.com/ykwilpodcast) on Twitter and [You Know What I Like...?](https://www.facebook.com/You-Know-What-I-Like-Podcast-1558503551144389/) on Facebook.
 Make sure to follow us there to get all of the updates, inside knowledge and the chance to contribute to the community with polls and discussion.
 Subscribe on [iTunes](https://itunes.apple.com/gb/podcast/you-know-what-i-like.../id1114900434?mt=2) or Stitcher and leave us a rating or a review if you like the show.
 It helps other people find the show and we'd love to be able to flail at more people.